Xenophobia in the United States: Trump administration

 An anti-immigrant World War II-style propaganda poster posted by Homeland Security on June 11, 2025, telling readers to report "foreign invaders" to ICE that was previously posted by far-right accounts.

-Immigration policy, including illegal immigration to the United States, was a signature issue of President Donald Trump's presidential campaign, and his proposed reforms and remarks about this issue generated much publicity.
+Immigration policy, including illegal immigration to the United States, was a signature issue of President Donald Trump's first presidential campaign, and his proposed reforms and remarks about this issue generated much publicity.
 Trump has repeatedly said that illegal immigrants are criminals.
 Critics have argued that there is an increasing amount of evidence that immigration does not correlate with higher crime rates.

 A hallmark promise of his campaign was the construction of much expanded Mexico–United States border wall on the United States–Mexico border and to force Mexico to pay for the wall.
 Trump has also expressed support for a variety of "limits on legal immigration and guest-worker visas", including a pause on granting green cards, which Trump says will lower immigration levels to historical averages.

 As president, Trump imposed a travel ban that prohibited issuing visas to citizens of seven largely-Muslim countries expanded to thirteen in 2020.
 In response to legal challenges he revised the ban twice, with his third version being upheld by the Supreme Court in June 2018.